Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Structures of

 \subsection{Operator formalism for computing $G_k(z)$}

 In last subsection we have given an operator formulation for computing the partition function $\widetilde{Z}$.
 In this subsection we present an operator formalism for $G_k(z)$.
-The basic tools we need are the Virasoro constraints.
-We will see that the Virasoro constraints in this case enable us to obtain $G_l$ from $G_{l-1}$ directly by applying an operator $\widehat E$.
+The basic tools we need are the Virasoro constraints for the partition function $\widetilde Z$.
+We will see that the Virasoro constraints in this case enable us to obtain $G_l$ from $G_{l-1}$ directly by applying an operator $\widehat A$.